 Hello!
 I use this space to write about pastoral ministry and churches, especially in the context of Asian Americans.
 I’ll also sometimes write about social issues, being a pastor, and thoughts on Scripture.
-It originally started as a blog, but is now a collection of essays aiming to serve the church at large.
+It originally started as a blog, but is now a place to find essays and links aiming to serve the church at large.

 The experiences or concepts described here do not necessarily come from my experiences at different churches.